 Every business and every person should learn about the Pareto principle.
 Nothing is better at eliminating pointless tasks than this quick perspective flip.
 The principle works as follows: typically, 80% of your rewards come from 20% of your effort, meaning 80% of your revenue comes from 20% of your clients.
 Likewise, 80% of your problems come from 20% of your customers.
 And 80% of your in-house issues come from 20% of your staff.

-Once you start looking for what elements of your work produce the most favorable results and which parts cause the most headaches, you’ll quickly realize there are a few losses you can cut.
-That one contract that is always absurdly specific with 8000 rewrites and alterations suggested isn’t often the one that’s making you the most money.
-Maybe it’s in your business’s best interest to not re-up that contract when it’s done and use that massive amount of time to work on other projects or seek out new clients.
-Figure out what produces the most reward for your effort and your employees’ effort and seek out more projects, clients, or contracts like that one.
+Once you start looking for what elements of your work produced.
+The most favorable results and which parts cause the most headache.
+You’ll quickly realize there are a few losses you can cut.
+That one contract that is always absurdly specific with 8000 rewrites and alterations suggested isn’t often the one.
+That’s making you the most money.
+Maybe it’s in your business’s best interest to not re-up that contract when it’s done and, instead, use that massive amount of time to work on other projects or seek out new clients.
+Figure out what produces the most reward for your effort and your employees’ effort then seek out more projects, clients, or contracts like that one.

 The above tips should set you up for optimizing some of your daily business tasks and get you thinking efficiently about any changes that need to be made.
-It’s a great idea to revisit some of these approaches every few months or so to see if there are more inefficiencies that can be eliminated so you and your staff can have an easier workday with far fewer headaches.
+It’s a great idea to revisit some of these approaches every few months or so to see if there are more inefficiencies.
+That can be eliminated.
+This way, you and your staff can have an easier workday with far fewer headaches.